Can HGH Increase Athletic Performance?

 "The findings might have been different if the dose used had reflected how human growth hormone is actually used by athletes who are training many hours a day every day.
 These people weren't training like weightlifters.
 In other words, they haven't looked at the interaction effect of Olympic level exercise with appropriate doses," Dr Richards stated.

-"I think this is good science, but it underscores the problems we dealing with in trying to control this," said Dr. Wadler, who is the author of the book "Drugs and the Athlete" and is also an associate professor of medicine at New York University.
+"I think this is good science, but it underscores the problems we are dealing with in trying to control this," said Dr. Wadler, who is the author of the book "Drugs and the Athlete" and is also an associate professor of medicine at New York University.3

 My Thoughts and a Safe Alternative to HGH Injections